Charles Schwab vs Fidelity 2026: Which Brokerage Should You Choose?

 Pricing & Value

-The real differences show up in the details:
+The real differences hide in the details:

-- Index fund costs: Fidelity's ZERO funds have a 0% expense ratio vs. Schwab's 0.03%–0.06%.
-The annual difference on, say, a $100,000 portfolio is maybe $30–$60 — but over 30 years, that compounds into something real.
+- Index fund costs: Fidelity's ZERO funds carry 0% expense ratio vs. Schwab's 0.03%–0.06%.
+On a $100,000 portfolio, that's maybe $30–$60 annually — but compound that over 30 years and it adds up.

-- Third-party mutual funds: Fidelity caps transaction fees at $49.95; Schwab goes up to $74.95.
+- Third-party mutual funds: Fidelity caps fees at $49.95; Schwab goes up to $74.95.

-Edge: Fidelity on pure cost.
+Edge: Fidelity on overall cost.

 Customer Support